afrosejamal/Healthcare_LLM_Chatbot/README.md

 - Chat history is session-based only — it does not persist across browser refreshes or app restarts, by design for this assignment's scope.
 - Emergency and self-harm detection relies on keyword matching, which may not catch every possible phrasing.
 - This is an educational/demo project and has not undergone clinical validation.

 ---

-## 📌 Disclaimer

-This project was built for a technical assignment and is intended for educational and demonstration purposes only.
-It is **not** a certified or clinically validated medical tool and should not be used for real-world medical decision-making.
-Always consult a licensed healthcare professional for personal medical advice.

----

 ## 👤 Author
 AFROSE FATHIMA J

-Built as part of an AI Engineer technical assignment.
+Built as part of an AI Engineer.